Pharmacy Contraception Service-Overview & Local Support

 -

-From October 2025, EHC will be added to the nationally commissioned PCS (subject to IT updates).
+From October 29th 2025, the existing pharmacy contraception service will be expanded to include EHC to the nationally commissioned service (subject to IT updates).

 -